mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 weight: 20
 ---

-Apps are lightweight, interactive add-ons to Mattermost which can use any HTTP-compatible hosting mechanism to run without dedicated infrastructure.
+Apps are lightweight, interactive add-ons to Mattermost which can be hosted as HTTP services, or as serverless functions on AWS Lambda, OpenFaaS, Kubernetes, etc. to run without dedicated infrastructure.
 Apps can:

 - Display interactive, dynamic modal forms and message actions.
 - Be written in any language.